 The Brazilian Customer Protection code states that imported products can be sold in their original packaging provided that an additional label is attached to the product with the proper information in Brazilian Portuguese.
-Usually, this label is placed on the product in Brazil by the importer.
-Special label regulations apply to imported pharmaceutical specialties, antiseptics, disinfectants, cosmetics, beauty and hygienic preparations, alcoholic beverages, foodstuff.
-See also chapter 5.
+The products can be labeled with the Brazilian Portuguese label in Switzerland or in Brazil upon custom's declaration.
+Special label regulations apply to products regulated by ANVISA,

+MAPA and INMETRO - among them are medical devices, pharmaceutical products, cosmetics, beauty-and hygienic products, antiseptics, disinfectants, alcoholic beverages and food.
+See also the topic "Standards, Technical Provisions - Labelling Regulations" on chapter 4.